 We help trucking, public livery, emergency medical transport companies, hazmat haulers and other high exposure business types find Commercial Auto Insurance.

-State Commercial Automobile Insurance Plans (CAIP’S) are currently found in 43 states and the District of Columbia, and are/was/is created or supported by the state and governed one or more boards representing insurance agents, the insurance commissioner office as well as commercial insurance companies licensed in the state.
+State Commercial Automobile Insurance Plans (CAIP’S) are currently found in 43 states and the District of Columbia, and are/was/is created or supported by the state and governed one or more boards representing insurance agents, the insurance commissioners office as well as commercial insurance companies licensed in the state.
+You have to be denied coverage elsewhere to be eligible for these stat mandated plans.

 When business owners are unable to obtain commercial auto insurance for their business in the normal or preferred marketplace, they submit an application to the assigned risk CAIP producers to help them find coverage.